 Import and export tax

-Thailand has preferential free trade agreements with around 20 countries, but customs duties are collected on imports to Thailand.
+Thailand has preferential free trade agreements with over 25 countries, but customs duties are collected on imports to Thailand.

 The rates are based on ‘ad valorem’ rates (i.e., a percentage of the item’s suggested selling price) or the weight or quantity of the imported goods.
 Duties range from 0–80%.

 Excise taxes are charged on some ‘luxury’ items.
-Also, alcohol, cigarettes, petrol, motor vehicles, batteries, perfumes, and cosmetics may all be subject to tax.
+Also, products such as alcohol, cigarettes, petrol, motor vehicles, batteries, perfumes, and cosmetics may all be subject to tax.
 The exact rates are calculated via a complex formula.

 Importantly, the Thai government has reduced customs duty and excise tax on imported electric vehicles as part of its environmental reforms.